 |Candidates can find more articles related to the various schemes launched by the Government of India by visiting the Government Schemes page now!!

 Strengthen your preparation by checking the following links as well:

 What are the benefits of the PMJDY scheme?

 Pradhan Mantri Jan Dhan Yojana (PMJDY) was introduced with a target of opening bank accounts for around 7.5 crores uncovered households in India by 26th of January, 2015.
 This scheme was successful in opening around 12.54 crore accounts by 31st January 2015 with deposits exceeding Rs.
 10,000 crores.
 PMJDY scheme is also certified by the Guinness World Records for its achievements which states that most bank accounts opened in one week as part of the Financial Inclusion Campaign is 18,096,130 and was achieved by the Department of Financial Services, Government of India.

 Some of the benefits provided under this scheme are mentioned below:

 - The scheme covers both the urban as well as rural areas and provides an indigenous Debit Card (RuPay card) to each of its account holders.

 - No minimum balance is required for opening an account under this scheme.
 The beneficiary can open his/her account in any bank branch or Business Correspondent outlet at zero balance.

 - It ensures to provide on Core Banking System (CBS) along with mobile banking using USSD facilities.
-A facility of call centre and a toll-free number is available nationwide.
+A facility of call center and a toll-free number is available nationwide.